davd-ops/the-flappening/README.md

 Built and maintained by $PENGU community.
 Any and all contributors are welcome.

+## Features
+- Market cap comparisons with major memecoins
+- Interactive chart with customizable time ranges
+- Automatic hourly updates via CoinGecko API
+- Heavy caching of all requests to minimize load times and save on costs
+- Responsive design for all devices

 ### Ideas for additional features
 - Holder count chart comparisons
 - Transaction count chart comparisons